lightoj-dev/problem-tutorials/1129/en.md

 ### Approach:

 Atfirst, we create a trie for each new testcase.
 A single node of trie data structure will contain a `boolean` variable and an `array` of trie nodes of length `10`.
 The boolean variable will say if a string end on that node or not.
-The 10 size array will be enough for the next adjacent digit of the number because different digits can be atmost 10 (0-9).
+The `10` size array will be enough for the next adjacent digit of the number because different digits can be atmost ten `(0-9)`.

-The best way to take the `n` numbers from the input is as strings.
+The best way to take input of the `n` numbers for each testcase is as strings.
 Because trie deals with the prefix of a string.
 If we want to take `n` numbers as integers, we can.
-Because integer data type can hold between `-2147483648` to `2147483647` which will be enough to hold an integer of length 1-10.
+Because `integer` data type can hold between `-2147483648` to `+2147483647` which will be enough to hold an integer of length `1-10`.
 But still that won't be a smart approach.

 So we simply take the `n` input numbers as strings and insert into the trie.
 Once the trie is formed, we create a function `isPrefix()` which will check if there is a single number prefix of another number or not in the trie.
 How will the function check?
 The function will traverse the trie, and if there is a single node which has the boolean variable value `true` but more trie nodes emit from that node, this confirms that it is a prefix.